nikita-traynin/nikita-traynin.github.io.temp/_posts/2020-12-24-Analysis-of-the-Double-Pendulum.markdown

 <br/><br/>

 To make matters "worse" (interesting), the equations of motion of this system cannot be solved analytically.
 Although there exist analytic chaotic maps, this one is not.
 We have to discretize the time variable and numerically compute the solution.

+## Analysis
-There are various ways of doing this, but I have chosen the [Runge-Kutta method](https://en.wikipedia.org/wiki/Runge–Kutta_methods) (specifically RK4), as it is very popular and a good middle ground between performance and accuracy.
+There are various ways of doing this, but I have chosen the [Runge-Kutta method](https://en.wikipedia.org/wiki/Runge–Kutta_methods) (specifically RK4), as it is very popular, and a good middle ground between performance and accuracy.
 <br/><br/>
 {% highlight c %}
 //sets the step size for the temporal discretization